Chart of Accounts structure, account governance, and opening balance readiness

 Where teams apply this module

-Finance teams standardizing posting and close controls
+Finance teams standardizing posting, reporting, and close controls

 Organizations that need clearer Accounts Receivable and Accounts Payable governance

-Businesses requiring recurring reconciliation discipline
+Businesses requiring recurring bank reconciliation and cash visibility discipline

 Connected records across modules

-CRM and Sales records for receivable visibility
+CRM and Sales records for invoices, receivables, payments, and collection context

-Inventory and cost movements for finance oversight
+Inventory and warehouse movements for stock-related finance review

 Built-in Reports & Analytics